daniel-ji/bulkalphafold3/README.md

 # BulkAlphaFold3

 A set of pipelines to run AF3 PPI screens and individual protein complex screens and do downstream analysis of the results.
 Developed under the Leschziner Lab.
+Inspired by the [AlphaPulldown](https://github.com/KosinskiLab/AlphaPulldown) package and tailored for our needs.

 **Still in development.** This is a work in progress and not a complete solution (~80% complete).
 Please check back for updates.
 Documentation is also a work in progress.